gawill1234/synonyms/README.md

 With those synonyms loaded the program reaches max size of about 7.5M where it remains (added words in dictionary will make it bigger).
-Run times for the stuff that is here:
+Run times for the stuff that is here(srvr side):
 ```
 gen CRC elapsed:  15.974045 microseconds
 data load elapsed:  143684.859375 microseconds